 If you want to avoid computerised records and stick with handwritten books then the simplest solution is get a diary with plenty of room to write down your income and expenditure each day.
 The main disadvantage with doing this is that most diaries run from January to December or follow the school year: it’s very hard to get a tax year diary.

-If you want to go with computerised accounting records there is a bewildering choice of packages.
-But if you have Excel and your accountant acts for several escorts then it’s worth asking if he produces an Excel book-keeping template you can use.
+If you want to go with computerised or cloud accounting records there is a bewildering choice of packages.

 And remember the golden rules of book-keeping.
 Keep it simple and keep it up to date.

 Most escorts probably don’t have a separate business bank account.
 Any income they bank goes into their personal account, and business expenses are either paid in cash or from the same account.
 I would recommend you set up a separate account for your business, and possibly a separate credit card for business expenses that you pay by plastic.